Juan Manuel Santos

 The 2023 University Commencement Ceremony on May 21 will be held in Notre Dame Stadium beginning at 9 a.m. with the academic procession.

-For a listing of previous Commencement Address speakers, please visit the Archives page.
+For a listing of previous commencement speakers, please visit the Archives page.